 In terms of foreign awards, these tend to fall into three distinct categories.

-As of 2019, there are 160 state parties to the New York Convention.
+As of June 2020, there are in excess of 160 state parties to the New York Convention.
 Accordingly, in practice, the majority of foreign awards enforced in the Courts of England and Wales relate to awards enforced under the New York Convention.

 The Geneva Convention was effectively the New York Convention's predecessor and there are a relatively small number of countries that have not yet signed and/or ratified the New York Convention (but are a party to the Geneva Convention).
 Awards to which the Geneva Convention relates are enforced under Section 99 of the Arbitration Act.